 Our shareholder dispute resolution expertise

-Lavelle Solicitors is one Ireland’s top law firms for Dispute Resolution, being ranked Tier 4 by leading client guide the Legal 500.
+Lavelle Partners is one Ireland’s top law firms for Dispute Resolution, being ranked Tier 4 by leading client guide the Legal 500.

 Marc Fitzgibbon has been advising clients in relation to all types of legal disputes, including shareholder disputes, for more than 30 years.
 Marc is a Centre for Effective Dispute Resolution (CEDR) accredited mediator and has been praised in the Legal 500 for his “highly practical” approach.